astropy/astropy-APEs/APE_coordinated_pkg.rst

 process.
 To counter these concerns, prior to this APE the coordination committee has informally adopted a checklist-based approach, checking if certain bullet points are met.
-While the formal criteria are listed in relatively vague terms on the affiliated package web site, the details of how those criteria are met have been fairly consistent using an unwritten but roughly standard list.
-In practice, this has meant that affiliated packages are given "provisional" status if some of these items are met, or "full" if a larger set of them are.
+While the formal criteria are listed in relatively vague terms on the
+`affiliated package web site <http://www.astropy.org/affiliated/index.html#affiliated-instructions>`_, the details of how those criteria are met have been fairly consistent using an unwritten but roughly standard list.
+In practice, in the past this has meant that affiliated packages are given "provisional" status if some of these items are met (a status that will no longer exist if this APE is accepted), or "full" if a larger set of them are.

 This de facto checklist implies that a more transparent and understandable policy would be to make this checklist formal and completely public, and use it